happz/ducky-legacy/docs/ducky_instruction_set.rst

 Bitwise operations
 ^^^^^^^^^^^^^^^^^^

-All bitwise operations - with exception of ``not`` - take two operands: register and either register or immediate value.
+All bitwise operations - with exception of ``not`` - take two operands, a register, and either another register or an immediate value (15 bits wide, sign-extended to 32 bits).
 The result if always stored in the first operand.

 ``and rA, (rB|<value>)``